 You will be contacted by email and/or text message at various times throughout the online charter application process, including when you submit your final application as well as when/if the schools you choose offer you enrollment or place you on their wait lists.
 So keep your contact information in SchoolMint up-to-date.

 How will I know if I have any offers?

-Applications received by the open enrollment deadline will be included in charter school lotteries in March.
-On March 14, 2019, you should see all your charter school lottery results – Offer or Waitlist – in your SchoolMint student dashboard and at that time you can Accept or Decline an offer.
-The deadline to Accept or Decline a charter school offer is April 2, 2019.
-If you do not accept by this date, the charter school lottery offer(s) will expire.
+Applications received by the On-Time Application deadline will be included in charter school lotteries in March.
+After the March lotteries, you will receive a notification by text or e-mail from SchoolMint when an offer is made.
+You should see all your charter school lottery results – Offer or Waitlist – in your SchoolMint student dashboard and at that time you can Accept or Decline an offer.
+You will also see the deadline to Accept or Decline a charter school offer.
+If you do not accept by the deadline, the charter school lottery offer(s) will expire.

-Applications submitted after the open enrollment deadline will be considered a Round 2 Application — you will be placed on a waiting list at each of your selected schools, and/or offered enrollment if space becomes available.
+Applications submitted after the On-Time Application deadline will be considered a Late Application — you will be placed on a waiting list at each of your selected schools, and/or offered enrollment if space becomes available.